blosavio/trlisp/README.md

       </p>
       <pre><code>((y z) (x z))</code></pre>
       <p>
-        which is the D combinator&apos;s essence.
+        which is the D&nbsp;combinator&apos;s essence.
       </p>
       <p>
         If we work out that sequence of evaluations by hand, we notice that D &nbsp;applied to the first argument <code>x</code> always eventually evaluates to